2002 Lyon synagogue attack

 On 30 March 2002, a group of masked men rammed two cars through the courtyard gates of a synagogue in the La Duchere neighbourhood of Lyon, France, then rammed one of the cars into the prayer hall before setting the vehicles on fire and causing severe damage to the synagogue.

 Attack

 The attack took place at 1:00 am on a Saturday morning; the building was empty at the time.
-The attackers wore masks or hoods covering their faces, eyewitnesses reported seeing twelve or fifteen attackers.
+The attackers wore masks or hoods covering their faces, eyewitnesses reported seeing 12 or 15 attackers.

-This was the first of a series of attacks on Jewish targets in France in a single week – which coincided with the holiday of Passover – including "at least" five synagogues.
+It was the first of a series of attacks on Jewish targets in France in a single week – which coincided with the holiday of Passover – including "at least" five synagogues.
 The targeted synagogues include the Or Aviv synagogue in Marseille, which burned to the ground; a synagogue in Strasbourg, where a fire was set that burned the doors and facade of the building before being doused; and the firebombing of a synagogue in the Paris suburb of Le Kremlin-Bicêtre.

 One of the attackers was arrested and sentenced to two years in prison.